SchedulesDirect/mfdb-json/README.md

 - only downloads programs that have changes.
 Your first download may be 40000 programs, but daily downloads after that will be 2-3000 depending on how many channels you have.
+If the same program is broadcast on multiple channels, it's still only downloaded once.
 - QAM tuning information.
 - program-specific language information.
 (A program that's being broadcast in Mandarin will have a Mandarin tag associated with it)